 Select a M.A. in Christian Ministry 12-hour concentration and complete the required courses.
 Students may choose any concentration in the M.A. in Christian Ministry degree, except the Chaplaincy Ministry Concentration.
+(Concentrations are listed on the single degree plan.)

 Refer to course descriptions in the back of this catalog for course prerequisites.
+(S-L) = Course(s) with field-based service-learning component.